erinscheunemann/CanvasDraw/README.md

 **TODO**:
 - Brainstorm new features.
 - Make bucket fill less slow.
+- Add a "fill in progress" alert so that users know that bucket fill is working.
 - Continue to make the styling better...

 # 07.24.2023